 Single oral doses of pantoprazole at 709 mg/kg, 798 mg/kg, and 887 mg/kg were lethal to mice, rats, and dogs, respectively.
 The symptoms of acute toxicity were hypoactivity, ataxia, hunched sitting, limb-splay, lateral position, segregation, absence of ear reflex, and tremor.

-PROTONIX is contraindicated in patients with known hypersensitivity to any component of the formulation [see DESCRIPTION or any substituted benzimidazole.
+PROTONIX is contraindicated in patients with known hypersensitivity to any component of the formulation or any substituted benzimidazole.
+Hypersensitivity reactions may include anaphylaxis, anaphylactic shock, angioedema, bronchospasm, acute interstitial nephritis, and urticaria [see ADVERSE REACTIONS].

 This monograph has been modified to include the generic and brand name in many instances.